nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

 details for any allocations they are on.
 PIs see the same allocation details as general users and can also add project users to the allocation if they're not already on it.
 Even on the first time, PIs add any user to the project as the User role.
-Later PIs or project owners can upgrade users on their project to the 'manager' role.
+Later PI or project managers can upgrade users on their project to the 'manager' role.
 This allows multiple managers on the same project.
 This provides the user with the same access and abilities as the PI.
 The only things a PI can do that a manager can't, is create a new project or archive a project.
 All other project related tasks that